Last Updated on May 11, 2022 by Shaun Snapp

 *Disclaimer.
-This article makes statements that apply to SAP S/4HANA Cloud and Oracle ERP Cloud .
-It does not generalize to NetSuite (an acquired cloud ERP by Oracle) or to SAP’s acquired cloud applications.
+This article makes statements that apply to SAP S/4HANA Cloud and Oracle Cloud ERP.
+It does not generalize to NetSuite (an acquired cloud ERP by Oracle) or SAP’s acquired cloud applications.
 Brightwork Research & Analysis categorizes Oracle and SAP’s internally developed cloud applications separately from their acquisitions.

 A Brief History of Cloud/SaaS Vendors

-Cloud/SaaS vendors started up around 15 years ago as a way to leverage the Internet to compete with on-premises vendors that had more abundant resources, marketing budgets, sales teams and other big vendor luxuries.
-The first SaaS vendors were concentrated in simpler applications (CRM being the defining SaaS application, with Salesforce the defining SaaS vendor) that could allow all or nearly all of the customers to work off of a single database instance (in many cases) but most importantly a single application instance.
+Cloud/SaaS vendors started up around 15 years ago to leverage the Internet to compete with on-premises vendors with more abundant resources, marketing budgets, sales teams, and other big vendor luxuries.
+The first SaaS vendors were concentrated in simpler applications (CRM being the defining SaaS application, with Salesforce the defining SaaS vendor) that could allow all or nearly all customers to work off a single database instance. (in many cases).
+But most importantly, a single application instance.
 This eventually came to be known as multi-tenancy.
 SaaS vendors also provided free trial access to their software and easy cancellation terms.
-The concept was that rather than following the standard and expensive sales process where viewing the system was controlled by pre-sales demo teams, the prospects could test out the application often for free.
-I became enamored by the Arena PLM application in 2008 following this exact process.
+The concept was that the system was controlled by pre-sales demo teams rather than following the standard and expensive sales process we’re viewing.
+The prospects could test out the application often for free.
+I became enamored by the Arena PLM application in 2008, following this exact process.

-Everyone reading this article right now uses some type of cloud application, be it Gmail, a cloud invoicing program, Facebook, etc..
-We often don’t think of them as cloud/SaaS, we just think of them as “websites.”
-However, they are in fact cloud/SaaS applications.
+Everyone reading this article right now uses some cloud application, be it Gmail, a Cloud invoicing program, Facebook, etc..
+We often don’t think of them as cloud/SaaS.
+We think of them as “websites.”
+However, they are, in fact, cloud/SaaS applications.

-In the rush to embrace the cloud, application categories that have never been historically “cloud” inherited cloud expectations.
-Wall Street, with its cadre of technically shallow analysts, has yet to get the memo that not all enterprise applications are equally straightforward for migration to the cloud.
+In a rush to embrace the Cloud, application categories have never been historical “cloud” inherited cloud expectations.
+With its cadre of technically shallow analysts, Wall Street has yet to get the memo that not all enterprise applications are equally straightforward for migration to the Cloud.

 One of these non-historically cloud application categories is ERP.
 And one of the inherited cloud expectations became pushed upgrades.